thbtppl/latex-tips-advice/README.md

 ## Bibliography

+* First, you may want to use the recent `biblatex` *package* with the `biber` *backend*.
+Avoid using the old `natbib` package which uses the `bibtex` backend.
+People are often [confused](https://tex.stackexchange.com/questions/25701/bibtex-vs-biber-and-biblatex-vs-natbib).

-Find the biblatex package (e.g. biblatex-chicago) closest to the style you want to use.
-Tweaking it to your needs should be straightforward as biblatex is easy to customise.
+* Find the biblatex package (e.g. `biblatex-phys`) closest to the bibliography style you want to use.
+Tweaking it to your needs is straightforward as `biblatex` is easy to customise.
-I used the plain biblatex package and defined my Harvard style in bibliography_style.tex

-Remove the useless fields in the .bib entries

-Never, ever trust .bib entries given by journals, editors or Zotero/Mandeley.
-They are often filled with errors or typos.
-It takes time to check individual fields, but I can't stress enough how many typos I was able to correct from a supposedly 'clean' entry.
+* Never, ever trust `.bib` entries given by journals, editors or Zotero/Mandeley.
+They are often filled with errors.
+Yes, it takes time to check individual fields, but I can't stress enough how many typos I was able to find.

+* Remove the useless fields in the `.bib` entries.

+* The [doi2bib](https://doi2bib.org/) website is very handy.

+* Capitalise all content words for titles:

+    ```
+    title = {On the Electrodynamics of Moving Bodies}
+    ```
+    instead of

+    ````
+    title = {On the electrodynamics of moving bodies}
+    ```
-Use title-case and capitalise all content words for titles.
-In this way, you can easily switch to sentence-case using a biblatex option.
+    In this way, you can easily switch from title-case to sentence-case using a `biblatex` option.
 Conversely if you forget that and the bibliography needs to be title-case, you will have add capitals manually if your biblatex style.

 Surround words that remain capitalised at all times using curly brackets: title = {A Numerical Study of the Temporal Eigenvalue Spectrum of the {Blasius} Boundary Layer}